bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/utility/reentrancyguard.md

-# ReentrancyGuard
+ReentrancyGuard

-ReentrancyGuard The contract provides protection against re-entrancy - calling a function \(directly or indirectly\) from within itself.
+The contract provides protection against re-entrancy - calling a function (directly or

+indirectly) from within itself.

-## Functions:
+# Functions: